m4sterbunny/rtd-gcp-cloud/source/pages/cloud-functions.rst

 Cloud Functions is suited for logic tests and small, defined tasks.
 Have a photosharing tool?
 Cloud Functions can manage the code to check a user is uploading an image file and pass the T/F answer back to the app as part of the logic before the upload is accepted.

-In this example, an *Event*, an upload to Cloud Storage, this *Triggers* the *Function* to create an *Event* and send a message back to the app system, say via Cloud Pub/Sub's messaging service.
+In this example, an *Event*, an upload to Cloud Storage, *Triggers* the *Function* to create an *Event* and send a message back to the app system, say via Cloud Pub/Sub's messaging service.

 The integration options are myriad: